 If you receive a Notice of Administrative Penalty, you may request a review of your notice, pay fines, or request time to pay.

 If you are unable to access SafeRoads Alberta services online, a participating Alberta registry agent will provide these services for an additional service charge.

 On December 15, 2021, regulatory amendments came into force relating to the roadside appeal process and to provide clarification on regulations relating to the issuance of a notice of administrative penalty and the review process.

-The Provincial Administrative Penalties Act creates the framework for the new administrative resolution model and changes how Alberta penalizes impaired drivers.
-The new system is based on improving access to justice while ensuring Albertans have a simple, fast, fair, and efficient way to challenge their notices.
+The Provincial Administrative Penalties Act created a simplified, accessible, and efficient system for issuing, managing, and resolving administrative penalties for most first-time impaired driving and other provincial traffic safety matters that are not overly complex and do not result in bodily harm or death.
+The system is based on improving access to justice while ensuring Albertans have a simple, fast, fair, and efficient way to challenge their notices.